sigasi/sigasi_insights/faq.md

 ```
 * Install the Sigasi Studio Plugin by following [these steps][/manual/setup#installation-of-sigasi-studio-eclipse-plugin].

-Note that over time Sigasi will probably discontinue support for Eclipse versions before Eclipse Photon.
-It is recommended to upgrade your OS.

 ## Sigasi switches my keyboard layout!
 Did I find a bug?

 This sometimes happens on Windows.
 You have probably triggered a keyboard shortcut that switches your keyboard lay-out.